will-save/will-save-the-transcriber/README.md

 #### Advanced Script (`transcribe_advanced.py`)
 - All options from basic script, plus:
 - `--diarization-model`: Pyannote diarization model to use
+- `--num-speakers`: Exact number of speakers (if known)
+- `--min-speakers`: Minimum number of speakers to detect (default: 4)
+- `--max-speakers`: Maximum number of speakers to detect (default: 20)
+- `--no-audio-analysis`: Skip audio analysis for diarization parameters
 - Enhanced error handling and multiple model fallbacks
 - Word-level timestamps and confidence scores
+- Audio analysis for optimal diarization parameters
+- Post-processing for better speaker assignment

 ### Model Options